GhanaNauticalnfo/GhanaWeb/README.md

 * AngularJS (for forms and similar)
 * Service Worker for caching

-On the server side we depend on the [Enav-Services](https://github.com/maritime-web/Enav-Services) project.
+On the server side GhanaWeb depends on the [Enav-Services](https://github.com/maritime-web/Enav-Services) project.
 Please refer to that project for technical details

 ## Prerequisites ##

-* Docker
+* Docker 17.12.0-ce+
-* Docker-Compose
+* Docker-Compose 1.18.0+
 * Java JDK 1.8
-* Maven 3.x
+* Maven 3.3.9+
-* Wildfly 8.2 (Maven setup to deploy to Wildfly)
-* MySQL (Maven configures JBoss datasource to use MySQL)
+* Node 8.9.4+
 * a file called ghanaweb.properties
+* keycloak configuration files

 ## Server side code
 This project mainly contains the web side code executed in the browser client.
 All server side executed logic (web, services and data access) is maintained in the [Enav-Services](https://github.com/maritime-web/Enav-Services) Github project.
 Most of it is developed as Java code and included in the war-file produced by this project as .jar artifacts.

+Only a subset of the services defined in the Enav-Services repository is included in GhanaWeb namely
+* common
+* msi (integration with the Niord NW/NM service)
+* service-registry (integration with the MCP service registry)
+* user (user related services which may be needed should GhanaWeb wish to integrate with services requiring a known user)

+## Building ##

+    mvn clean install

+## Local deployment ##

+See the [docker](docker/README.md#development-environment) documentation for how to start up a local GhanaWeb instance.

+When a local instans is running type

+    mvn -Pfulldeploy clean install

+to deploy changes